pmvrsi/freewrite-python/README.md

-# hi, this is freewrite
+# hi, this is freewrite python

 a simple, open-source python app to freewrite. application is a python rewrite of the swift application by farza